 So what did Jamie Oliver do with that lot?

 - JO used the sesame seeds for texture, crunch and flavour.
 To stick the sesame seeds to the tuna use miso paste (which, he said, is a useful to season fish with).
 Take a big spoonful of the miso paste and spread it on the tuna steak on both sides (with a knife, like butter).
-To coat the tuna steaks with the sesame seeds, JO said to sprinkle the seeds onto a chopping board (or similar) and lay the tuna down on the seeds and give it a jiggle to coat the tuna, turn and do the other side, then the sides.
+To coat the tuna steaks with the sesame seeds, JO said to sprinkle the seeds onto a chopping board (or similar) and lay the tuna down on the seeds and give it a jiggle to coat the tuna, turn and do the other side, then coat the sides with sesame seeds too.
+This protects and flavours the fish.

 - Using a tablespoon of oil in a medium heat pan, fry the sesame coated tuna steaks for just 1½ minutes each side.
 Just place them in the pan and give them a little press down to make sure they’re flat.
 By the time the sesame seeds are golden the fresh tuna fish has cooked.

-- Slice the spring onions diagonally, abut the same size as your sugar snap peas.
+- Prep the veg while that cooks – slice the spring onions diagonally, abut the same size as your sugar snap peas.

 - Remove the tuna from the pan and let the tuna rest for a couple of minutes.
 Turn up the heat on the pan and put the sugar snap peas and spring onions into the pan; the pan has hardly any oil in it. at this point – just fry them together for about 2 minutes in the pan, they’ll go a little bit black and charred.
 Sprinkle of salt, small splash of vinegar.
 Toss it all together a bit and tip out onto your serving plates.